survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ## Conclusion

-Our current setup separates styling from JavaScript neatly.
+The current setup separates styling from JavaScript neatly.
 Even though the technique is most valuable with CSS, it can be used to extract HTML templates or any other files types you consume.
 The hard part about `ExtractTextPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.

 To recap: